2019’s Best Brands & Series for Work Boots [with shock-verdicts]

 The Overlooked Ones

-- Rocky Mobilite is the best boot for you if you are not in the insanely risky industry.
+- Rocky Mobilite is the best boot for you if you are not in the insanely dangerous industry which requires Met guards.

 - Rocky is the most overlooked and underrated top chart brand.

-- Red Wing is making very good work footwear but these are neither very easy to get from online platforms nor discussed widely.
+- Red Wing is making perfect work footwear lately, but these are neither very easy to find online nor discussed widely.

 The Wolverine Shocks